Sushmitha-Katti/EVA-4/Session11/README.md

   * Constant Warmup
   * Gradual Warmup
- Both Cyclic Learning rate and One Cycle Policy was introduced by **LESLIE SMITH**

 ### Cyclic Learning Rate
   The essence of the learning rate policy comes from the observation that increasing the LR might have a short term negative effect and yet achieve a longer-term beneficial effect.
 This observation leads to the idea of letting the LR vary within a range of values